glennj/exercism.io/_mentor_notes/bash.md

 <!-- ........................................................ -->
 ## Functions

 It's a good habit to use `local` for function variables.
-Then the global namespace is not polluting with every variable.
+Then the global namespace is not polluted with every variable.

 <!-- -->